Day 1: Photography Manu Road. Rufous-capped Thornbill, Swallow-tailed Nightjar

 Well before dawn, we are on our way to the humid temperate zone.
 We travel over the Andes where we look for species such as Puna Hawk, Spot-winged Pigeon, Andean Flicker and Andean Lapwing.

 Checking out the scrub near Paucartambo, flocks contain endemic Creamy-crested Spinetail as well as Tufted Tit-Tyrant, White-winged Black-Tyrant, Shining Sunbeam and Rust-and-Yellow Tanager.
 It is photography on the go.

 Lower down the cloud forest is more lush with flocks of Yungas Pygmy-Owl, Grey-breasted Mountain Toucan, Yellow-throated and Golden-collared Tanagers, Hooded, Grass-Green and Scarlet-bellied Mountain-Tanagers and Dark-faced Brush-Finch.
-With playback and Pygmy-Owl imitiation the birds can come quite close
+With playback and Pygmy-Owl imitation the birds can come quite close.

 In the late afternoon we reach Wayqecha research station which has a few hummingbird feeders that attract Rufous-capped Thornbill, Gould’s Inca and Long-tailed Sylph.

 Owling can reward us with Swallow-tailed Nightjar as well as Rufous-banded Owl and White-throated Screech-Owl.
 Night in comfortable cabins at Wayqecha research station.

 Day 2: Birding Wayqecha to Cock of the Rock Lodge

 Primary targets above Pillahuata are the endemic Red-and-White Antpitta, Marcapata Spinetail, Chestnut-breasted Coronet and Ochraceous-breasted Flycatcher.